Last Updated on July 4, 2022 by Alexander Burgemeester

 Let go of the need for things to be different

-When dealing with narcissists, this is most likely a false hope, as it would mean facing a huge narcissistic injury.
+This is most likely a false hope when dealing with narcissists, as it would mean facing a huge narcissistic injury.
 Hoping for things to be different will only keep you in the relationship for longer than you need to be.

 If you’re being gaslighted, you’re being abused – this isn’t a situation you should try to change, it’s a situation you should try to get away from.
 Disengage, put yourself first.